AstridV23/AstridV23/README.md

 - 🎓 I’m currently a programming student at UTN in Argentina/Chaco

-- 🌱 I’m currently learning Git, Java y GitHub
+- 🌱 I’m currently learning SQL, C#, Java y Spring

 - 👯 I’m looking to collaborate on Proyectos